 - 1) On pages 210 & 211 when Zoey's mom is explaining what changed for her, Zoey thinks: "How is it so different when you're the one who's being bullied?"
 What's your take on this?
 Discuss as a class. - 2) On page 218, Zoey says, "It might be messy...but the only way we're going to have a chance is if we stick together."
 What's your reaction to this?
-Discuss the ways it's possible to see this play out in your life.
+Where do you stick together with others in your life, or see that playing out?
 Discuss where you think this should be happening but isn't. - 3) Analyze the role Lenny played in the fight that Zoey's mom and Crystal had.
 What impact did that have?
 What would Zoey's situation be like now like if Zoey's mom didn't have any friends other than Lenny? - 4) What does Zoey assume Fuchsia is thinking when she comes into the bedroom as Zoey is about to start telling Bryce and Aurora a story on page 252?
 With a partner make a list of other assumptions that have been made by characters throughout the book.
 What impacts have they had? - 5) How does the ending make you feel?
 Is it a happy ending?
 Why or why not? - 6) How did Zoey change over the course of the book?
 In your opinion what was the most important turning point that brought about this change.
-Discuss as a class. - 7) Have you (like Zoey) shifted over the course of the book?
-How has the book impacted you?
+Discuss as a class.